2022–23 AC Monza season

-The 2022–23 season is Associazione Calcio Monza's first season in the Serie A, the first level of Italian football, following their promotion in the 2021–22 season.
-They also participated in the Coppa Italia, the Italian domestic cup.
+The 2022–23 season was Associazione Calcio Monza's first season in the Serie A, the first level of Italian football, following their promotion in the 2021–22 season.
+They finished in 11th place in the league, and reached the round of 16 in the Coppa Italia, the Italian domestic cup.

 Pre-season and friendlies

 Monza played six pre-season friendly games in July 2022.